mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/OEM Component- Auto_Light-signoff.md

    - Must detect high beam,low beam, left indicator, and right indicator
    - Must use OEM componets as the inputs
    - The signal input must not exceed 5 V
-   - Implement a way to protect the signal from voltage varying from 10 V to 15 V
+   - Implement a way to protect the signal from the input voltage varying from 10 V to 15 V
    - Current to the signal must be less than 1 percent of the current to the light
    - Prevent interference among signals through isolation methods